With its glorious tapestry of remote mountain temples and thriving cityscapes, Japan hits the sweet spot on many a bucket list.

 And more than the food, the solo culture or the safety, it’s this element of freedom that makes the Land of the Rising Sun most alluring to those travelling alone.

 Fancy two epic weeks exploring Japan?
-Take a look at our Japan adventure for solo travellers.
+Whet your appetite with a look at our Japan adventure.